 I have a bulging disc on my MRI so I’m condemned to a life with back pain!

-At My Physio Perth’s Sorrento clinic, near Hillarys we will conduct a thorough assessment of your condition in order to fully understand the origin of your pain.
+My Physio Perth’s Sorrento clinic will conduct a thorough assessment of your condition in order to fully understand the origin of your pain.
 Our goal is to reduce your pain, restore strength and normal function.
 Importantly, we always aim for a full rehabilitation, reducing the risk of recurrence in the future.

 Early diagnosis and treatment is the key to a fast recovery and reducing the chance of your problem becoming chronic.